hpc/pavilion2/docs/advanced.rst

 (all of which are read as strings by Pavilion).

-These variables come from a variety of sources (this is also the resolution order): - The test config's permutations section (per) - The test config's variables section (var) - System Plugins (sys) - Pavilion hardcoded variables (pav) - The selected scheduler (sched)
+These variables come from a variety of sources (this is also the resolution order):

+- The test config's variables section (var)
+- System Plugins (sys)
+- Pavilion hardcoded variables (pav)
+- The selected scheduler (sched)

 Variable names must be in lowercase and start with a letter, but may contain numbers, dashes and underscores.